brettv30/git-buddy/README.md

 Git Buddy is an advanced chatbot built using the OpenAI API (GPT-3.5-Turbo).
 It simplifies interactions with Git, GitHub, and TortoiseGit, offering an intuitive approach to accessing necessary information and bypassing extensive documentation.

+## Getting Started

+Begin your journey with Git Buddy by visiting our [Streamlit App](https://git-buddy.streamlit.app) for an interactive, user-friendly experience.

 ## Key Features

 - **Learning Assistant**: Offers detailed explanations, examples, and tips on Git commands and best practices.